SanPen/GridCal/doc/power_flow/holomorphic_embedding.rst

 In the previous formulas, the number of the bus has not been explicitly detailed.
-All the :math:`\textbf{V}` and the :math:`\textbf{W}` are matrices of dimension :math:`n \times nbus` (number of coefficients by number of buses in the grid) This structures are depicted in the figure :ref:`Coefficients Structure<Coefficients Structure>`.
+All the :math:`\textbf{V}` and the :math:`\textbf{W}` are matrices of dimension :math:`n \times nbus` (number of coefficients by number of buses in the grid) This structures are depicted in the figure :ref:`Coefficients Structure<coefficients_structure>`.
 For instance :math:`\textbf{V}_n` is the :math:`n^{th}` row of the coefficients structure :math:`\textbf{V}`.